-Alternative hardware designs The current design could be enhanced with a feedback channel using a photodetector.
+Finally, the design could be enhance with a feedback channel using a photodetector.
 The ring could receive information from the mobile device through this visual channel, where the device encodes the information in the pixel intensities.
 This would enable a challenge response protocol, which could greatly enhance the security of an authentication system.
-In addition to challenge response security enhancement, the photodetector could receive acknowledgement signals from the tablet to ensure the reliability of the transmission.
-One way to use this feedback information would be for the signet ring to optimize detection by the tablet by varying the frequency and phase of the electrical pulse pattern.